evbacher/gd2md-html/md-verify.md

 [TOC]

 **Note**: If you find any bugs, please file them at [https://github.com/evbacher/gd2md-html/issues](https://github.com/evbacher/gd2md-html/issues).
-Thanks for helping to make GD2md-html better!
+Thanks for helping to make Docs to Markdown better!

 <h1 id="headings">Headings</h1>

-GD2md-html converts headings to the corresponding heading level in Markdown or HTML.
+Docs to Markdown converts headings to the corresponding heading level in Markdown or HTML.
 If you use a lot of `Heading 1` headings in your Doc, but you want to adhere to the HTML convention of only a single H1 heading per page, you can use the `Demote headings` option.

 <h1 id="heading-ids">Heading IDs</h1>

-If you generate a table of contents in your Doc, GD2md-html will create IDs for each heading.
+If you generate a table of contents in your Doc, Docs to Markdown will create IDs for each heading.
 If your Markdown environment does not handle heading attributes, you can chose the `HTML headings/IDs` option.

 <h1 id="blank-headings">Blank headings</h1>